Omoshlawi/the-colony/README.md

 ### Note:

 - Remember to add `import 'react-native-reanimated';` to root `_layout.tsx` to make anomation available to app
-- Ensure you install the following libs required by all packages (peer deps in packages)
+- Ensure you install the following libs required by all packages (peer deps in packages and used)
 - Hive applicationCore packages
   - `"@colony/core-api": "workspace:*"`
   - `"@colony/core-components": "workspace:*"`